Who was questioned by the FBI in the Kavanaugh probe?

 Top on the list are Ford and Kavanaugh.
 The FBI also hasn't interviewed several potential witnesses identified by Ford's attorneys as people who could corroborate that she provided details of the attack years ago — a counterpoint to claims that her allegations may be politically motivated.

-Ramirez's lawyers provided the agents with a list of more than 20 witnesses, but as of late Wednesday, the FBI hadn't interviewed any of the people who Ramirez believes could corroborate her account, according to the person close to Ramirez.
+Ramirez's lawyers provided the agents with a list of more than 20 witnesses, including some who Ramirez believes could corroborate her account, though it was unclear if the witnesses identified by Grassley were among those on Ramirez's list.

 Several of Kavanaugh's Yale classmates also reached out to the FBI, but were never contacted.
 They include Charles "Chad" Ludington, who has challenge Kavanaugh's testimony about his drinking and said Kavanaugh was "a frequent drinker, and a heavy drinker."